 2 DIT: do it together - SHARE YOUR FLIGHT DETAILS

-Please Fill in the form and share it with us: all your past experiences are the future
+Fill in the form and share it with us: all your past experiences are the future

 Solar Ballooning . . .
 Before Aerocene

-“Voyages aériens” - by J. Glaisher, C. Flamarion, W.De Fonvielle et G.Tissandier - Hachette - 1870 [tba]
+“Voyages aériens” - by J. Glaisher, C. Flamarion, W.De Fonvielle et G.Tissandier - Hachette - 1870”

 1970s - DOMINIC MICHAELIS AND HIS SOLAR BALLOONS.

-Dominic Michaelis believed that an hot air balloon can be able to fly only with the power of the sun.
-To confirm this, he built a small balloon with a double skin envelope: the differential of temperature from the inside and the outside of the balloon was about 27°C, which corresponds to a lift of approximately 100 grams per m3.
+Dominic Michaelis believed: an hot air balloon should be able to fly only with the power of the sun.
+To prove this hypothesis, Michaelis built a small balloon with a double skin envelope.
+The differential of temperatures from the inside and outside of the balloon was about 27°C, corresponding to a lift of approximately 100 grams per m3.

 MIR (MONTGOLFIÈRE INFRAROUGE) : THE STRATOSPHERIC BALLOON OF CNES

 1990s - ENCLOSING A CLOUD IN A BALLOON: JEAN-PAUL DOMEN AND THE BULLE D'ORAGE.

-“At the beginning, I wanted to make a solar balloon.
+Jean-Paul Domen, an independent engineer, recalls his solar balloon experience “...at the beginning, I wanted to make a solar balloon.
 I didn’t know it was already made and even distributed by the kid magazine Pif Gadget : some plastic trash bags to build a black screen, adhesive tape to put together the envelope.
 Build it in my kitchen ...
 Launch... and a ridiculous result : my toy got into a tangle at the top of the TV antenna of my neighbor... anyway, it flew for a short while.
 From this time, I have extrapolated to build a solar balloon able to lift a human to a high altitude.
 Computing all that I noticed that the needed energy increase faster with the balloon size than the energy actually intercepted.
 To sum-up the bigger the balloon the slower it rise.
 So we need an energy proportional to the volume."

 15 May 1992.
-Payload 1 kg - Balloon 30m3 - Reached altitude: 18000m.
+Payload 1 kg - Balloon 30m3 - Altitude reached : 18000m.

-6 May 1993, Payload 40 kg - Balloon 600m3 - Reached altitude: 12200m.
+6 May 1993, Payload 40 kg - Balloon 600m3 - Altitude reached: 12200m.

-February 1996, Payload 270 kg - Balloon 8000m3 - 25m diameter - Reached altitude: 12000m.
+February 1996, Payload 270 kg - Balloon 8000m3 - 25m diameter - Altitude reached: 12000m.